 Whether you are a beginning farmer or have been in the field for years, use SARE’s manual, Building a Sustainable Business (free download), for developing and writing a business plan.

 Starting a farm presents many challenges, and in fact the number of beginning farmers dropped 20 percent from 2007 to 2012, according to the U.S. Census of Agriculture.
 The learning curve is steep, so reliable information—on production planning, risk and resource management, and accessing land, capital and markets—is critical to their success.
-Two websites created through SARE-funded projects, Begin Farming Ohio and Vermont’s New Farmer Project, serve as popular clearinghouses of general and state-specific information.
+Websites, such as the Vermont’s New Farmer Project created through a SARE Grant, serve as popular clearinghouses of general and state-specific information.
+Experienced farmers as well as beginners often need access to capital and financing if they plan to expand their farm business or buy new equipment in pursuit of new opportunities.
+The Capital and Finance section contains resources from SARE grantees who have found ways to help lenders overcome their perception of farmers as a risky investment.
+Other grantees offer guidance on how farmers and ranchers can obtain funding from alternative sources, rather than traditional banks.

 Farmers sell their products directly to the consumer at farmers’ markets, and via community-supported agriculture (CSA) and pick-your-own programs.
 Others use an intermediary or middleman, such as cooperatives, food hubs, retailers, restaurants and schools, to help them distribute their produce locally.
 As a risk management strategy, farmers and ranchers often use multiple sales routes.